 - 135+bhp triple

 - Effortless handling

 No effort needed

 Planted as they come

 - Drive – 9

 Strong for its size

 - Fun – 10

-How could it not be?Enjoy more Fast Bikes reading in the four-weekly magazine.
+How could it not be?Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.